St. Louis Browns: Veeck era

-However, just when it looked like the Cardinals were about to move to Texas, Saigh accepted a somewhat lower bid from St. Louis-based brewery Anheuser-Busch, and brewery president Gussie Busch jumped into the bidding specifically to keep the Cardinals in St. Louis.
-Veeck quickly realized that with Anheuser-Busch's corporate wealth behind them, the Cardinals now had more resources than he could ever hope to match.
+However, just when it looked like the Cardinals were about to move to Texas, Saigh accepted a somewhat lower bid from St. Louis-based brewery Anheuser-Busch.
+Saigh had intended all along to sell to any credible buyer who would keep the Cardinals in St. Louis, and was relieved when brewery president Gussie Busch jumped into the bidding with that in mind.
+Veeck quickly realized that he was finished in St. Louis.
+He knew that with Anheuser-Busch's corporate wealth behind them, the Cardinals now had more resources than he could ever hope to match.
 Unlike most of his fellow team owners, he had no income apart from the Browns.
-Reluctantly, Veeck concluded he was finished in St. Louis, and had no other option but to move the Browns.
+Reluctantly, Veeck concluded he had no other option but to cede St. Louis to the Cardinals and move the Browns elsewhere.

 As a first step, he sold Sportsman's Park to the Cardinals for $800,000.
 He would have likely had to sell it in any event.
 The 44-year-old park had fallen into disrepair, and even with the rent from the Cardinals, Veeck wasn't bringing in nearly enough money to bring the park up to code.

 Veeck first attempted to move the Browns back to Milwaukee, where he had owned the Triple-A Brewers of the American Association in the 1940s.
 However, the Brewers were now the top affiliate of the National League's Boston Braves, and therefore had first claim on the major league rights to Milwaukee.
 Veeck offered to pay Braves owner Lou Perini $700,000 as compensation.
-Perini stalled on the deal before abruptly moving the Braves there in March 1953, three weeks before opening day.
+Perini stalled on the deal before abruptly moving the Braves there himself in March 1953, three weeks before opening day.

-Undaunted, Veeck got in touch with Baltimore Mayor Tommy D'Alesandro and attorney Clarence Miles, who were leading an effort to bring Major League Baseball back to Baltimore, a city which had lost their previous team in 1903 after the second incarnation of the Orioles had relocated to New York City as the Highlanders (later Yankees).
+Undaunted, Veeck got in touch with Baltimore Mayor Tommy D'Alesandro and attorney Clarence Miles, who were leading an effort to bring Major League Baseball back to Baltimore, a city which had lost their previous team in 1903 after the second incarnation of the Orioles folded and were replaced by the New York Highlanders.
 He was rebuffed by the other owners, still seething over the publicity stunts he pulled at the Browns home games, and also opposed proposals Veeck had made to pool revenues from broadcasting.
 The revenue-sharing idea was particularly abhorrent to the Yankees, whose broadcast income dwarfed most other franchises.